 When students are not provided with the proper instruction needed to obtain effective reading skills, it is difficult for them to make friends with peers that encourage them to make positive life decisions.

 It is amazing how large of an impact reading skills play in the academic, social and emotional well-being of every individual.
 Those who naturally develop reading skills do not often realize the positive impact these skills play in their life.
 However, when we look at the risks of students who do not successfully develop reading skills, the importance of literacy and what it adds to your life becomes very obvious.

-To ensure your students can enjoy a lifetime of learning and success through effective reading skills, learn more about Reading Horizons reading program for building a solid reading foundation for a future of reading success!
+To ensure your students can enjoy a lifetime of learning and success through effective reading skills, Reading Horizons has developed an online reading workshop.
+Sign up today to help your students build a solid reading foundation for a future of reading success!